 When the drifter Harry Madox reaches a small town in Texas, he gets a job as used car salesman with the dealer George Harshaw and settles down in a hotel room.
 During a fire, Harry observes that the local bank is left empty and open without any security.
-Sooner he plots a scheme to rob the bank, provoking a fire in his room to distract the employees.
+Soon he plots a scheme to rob the bank, provoking a fire in his room to distract the employees.
 When Harry meets George's wife Dolly Harshaw, the easy woman teases him and they have sex.
-Harry becomes the prime suspect of the bank heist and is arrested, but Dolly provided the necessary alibi to release him and blackmails him to have a love affair with her.
-However, Harry falls in love for Gloria Harper, who works as accountant in the dealership.
-He discovers that Gloria is blackmailed by the despicable Frank Sutton and he decides to press Sutton.
+Harry becomes the prime suspect of the bank heist and is arrested, but Dolly provides the necessary alibi to release him and then blackmails him into having a love affair with her.
+However, Harry falls in love with Gloria Harper, who works as an accountant at the dealership.
+He discovers that Gloria is being blackmailed by the despicable Frank Sutton, and he decides to press Sutton.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 See more »

 said of this film in a 2014 interview with the 'A.V.
 Club': "Oh, I loved [my character] Harry Madox.
 An amoral drifter.
 That was sort of one of the modern noir films.
 Dennis Hopper